mbahvw/kit-katacoda-scenarios/kubectl/step9.md

 - Events

 **Pro Tip**:
-To get detailed information for a particular deployment in a particular namespace:
+To get detailed information for all Deployments in the Default Namespace use this command:
-`kubectl describe deploy nginx-deployment -n default`{{execute}}
+`kubectl describe deployment`{{execute}}